awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 ```

 ### -ExplicitNull
-When specified, this cmdlet will explicitly return a value of `$null` when encountering a predefined error (see Notes section in `get-help Find-TwitchXRef -full`).
+When specified, this cmdlet will explicitly return a value of `$null` when encountering a predefined error (see Notes section in `Get-Help Find-TwitchXRef -Full`).
 This can be helpful when used in an environment where `Set-StrictMode` is enabled.

 ```yaml
 Type: SwitchParameter